by Texas Homesteader ~

 Baking The Bread

 I preheated the oven to 350 degrees, then placed the loaf pan into the oven and baked the bread for 45 minutes.
-After that time I pulled the pan from the oven and poured about 4 Tablespoons of olive oil over the top surface of the bread and returned it to the oven for the final 10 minutes baking time.
+After that time I pulled the pan from the oven and poured about 4 Tablespoons of olive oil over the top surface of the bread.
+Then I returned it to the oven for the final 10 minutes baking time.

 Here’s the recipe I used for this easy yet delicious Rosemary/Cheddar bread: